 The Company records foreign income taxes withheld from installment payments of non-refundable up-front license fees and royalty income earned on the processing and storage of cord blood stem cell specimens in geographic areas where the Company has license agreements.
-The Company recorded approximately \$42,000 and \$57,000 for the three months ended February 28, 2013 and February 29, 2012, respectively, of foreign income tax expense, which is included in income tax expense in the accompanying consolidated statements of operations.
-The decrease in foreign tax expense is attributable to the decrease in royalties recognized during the period ended February 28, 2013 compared to February 29, 2012.
+The Company recorded approximately \$47,000 and \$42,000 for the three months ended February 28, 2014 and February 28, 2013, respectively, of foreign income tax expense, which is included in income tax expense in the accompanying consolidated statements of operations.

-There was no U.S. income tax expense for the three months ended February 28, 2013 and for the same period in 2012.
-The Company did not record income tax expense during the first quarters of 2013 and 2012 due to the utilization of net operating losses and foreign tax credit carryforwards, which were not previously benefited in the Company's financial statements.
+There was no U.S. income tax expense for the three months ended February 28, 2014 and for the same period in 2013, due to the utilization of net operating losses and foreign tax credit carryforwards, which were not previously benefited in the Company's financial statements.